Al No3 3 Molar Mass

 Q1: What is the difference between molar mass and molecular weight?

 A1: The terms "molar mass" and "molecular weight" are often used interchangeably, although there is a slight distinction.
 Molecular weight refers to the mass of a single molecule, while molar mass refers to the mass of one mole of molecules.
-Numerically, they are the same but expressed in different units (amu vs. g/mol).
+In practice, numerically, they are the same but expressed in different units (amu vs. g/mol).

 Q2: Can I use the molar mass of Al(NO3)3 to determine the number of moles in a given sample?